rtens/6502/readme.md

     python run.py <source_file> [debug]

+## Work in Progress ##

+The emulator is far from being complete.
+The most important instructions are implemented, but many are still missing.

 ### Acknowledgement ###

 I took the snake program from the [tutorial] and part of the test suite from [py65].